qualityshepherd/brine/posts/of_yarn_and_bone.md

 ### REFLECTIONS

 At the end of each session, go around the table and reflect on each of the characters in turn.
-Have they earned a new `Name` (up to six)—or let an old one go?
+Have they earned a new `Name` (up to six) or let an old one go?
 You may also reflect on how the story or the world has changed.

 - Have any of your `Names` changed, faded, or taken on new meaning?
-- Did your actions honor your `Names`—or twist them into something else?
+- Did your actions honor your `Names` or twist them into something else?
 - Does the world speak differently about you now?

 When it feels right, grant your character a new `Name`, or let one be forgotten.